Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/genesys.md

 **Step 3: Create a Queue**

-1. Please login to Genesys Pure Cloud and go to Admin->Contact Center-->Queues and Create queue.
+1. Please login to Genesys Pure Cloud and go to Admin-> Contact Center-> Queues and Create queue.

-2. Paste this Queue name under the same field in the SmartAssist configuration tab.
+2. Paste this Queue name under the Queue name field in configuration tab.

-Save your settings by clicking on the ‘Done’ button
+3. Enable Genesys by clicking on the ‘Save’ button on Kore.ai XO Platform.

 </container>